rDany/rdany/README.md

 On `processors` folder are all the different "skills" for rDany separated by language.

-### Adding Hello World skill
+### Adding Hello World processor
-We want to create a skill that returns "Hello World" when the user says "this is a test"
+We want to create a processor that returns "Hello World" when the user says "this is a test"

 Create the file `processor/es/hello_world.py` and add the following content: